Qt 3D Overview

 Extending deep and wide inheritance trees usually requires understanding, and agreeing with, the taxonomy used by the original author.
 Therefore, Qt 3D places focus on aggregation instead of inheritance as the means of imparting functionality onto an instance of an object.
 Specifically, Qt 3D implements an Entity Component System (ECS).

-In an ECS, an entity represents a simulated object but by itself is devoid of any specific behavior or characteristics.
+In an ECS, an entity represents a simulated object, but by itself it is devoid of any specific behavior or characteristics.
 Additional behavior can be grafted onto an entity by having the entity aggregate one or more components.
 Each component is a vertical slice of behavior of an object type.

 In the Space Invaders example, the ground is an entity with an attached component that tells the system that the entity needs rendering and what kind of rendering it needs.
 An enemy space invader ship is another entity with attached components that cause the ship to be rendered, but also enable it to emit sounds, be collided with, be animated, and be controlled by a simple AI.